oopsmonk/documentation/tangle-certificate/1.0/contribute.md

 ## Contribute to the documentation

-This documention is also open source and hosted on GitHub.
+This documentation is also open source and hosted on GitHub.

 If you want to contribute new documentation or fix an error, see the [contribution guidelines](https://github.com/iotaledger/documentation/blob/develop/.github/CONTRIBUTING.md).